Supermoduli Space Is Not Projected: Supermanifolds

-\begin{corollary} Let $S$ be a supermanifold with reduced space $M$, and let $F$ be a reductive subgroup of its automorphism group $\Aut(S)$.
-If $S$, or $S^{(i)}$ for some $i$, is split, then the splitting can be chosen to be $F$-invariant. \end{corollary} \begin{proof} Since $S$ is split, we may as well take $S=S(M,V)$.
-The reductive group $F$ acts on the variety of splittings of $S$, which is a torsor for the group $H^0(M,G)$.
-Since $\mathfrak g$ is nilpotent, the exponential map from $H^0({\mathfrak g})$ to $H^0(G)$ is an isomorphism of the underlying varieties (though of course it does not respect the group structures).
-It follows that as a variety, $H^0(G)$ is isomorphic to a vector space, and similarly for $H^0(G^i)$.
-Now the action of a reductive group on a vector space must have a fixed point.
-This gives the claimed $F$-invariant splitting. \end{proof}
+\begin{corollary} Let $S$ be an algebraic supermanifold (i.e. the reduced space $M$ is a complex algebraic variety and $V$ is an algebraic vector bundle), and let $F$ be a reductive subgroup of its automorphism group $\Aut(S)$.
+If $S$, or $S^{(i)}$ for some $i$, is split, then the splitting can be chosen to be $F$-invariant. \end{corollary} \begin{proof}\footnote{We thank P. Deligne for help with this proof.} An $F$-invariant splitting of $S$ is a fixed point $p$ of the $F$-action on $\Sp(S)$.
+We find a fixed point $p^i$ of the action of $F$ on $\Sp(S^{(i)})^S $ for each $i$, inductively.
+For sufficiently high $i$ this will give us the desired fixed point of the action of $F$ on $\Sp(S)$.
+For $i=1$ there is nothing to do, since $\Sp(S^{(1)})^S$ is a single point.
+So we assume inductively that we have a fixed point $p^{i-1} \in \Sp(S^{(i-1)})^S$ and we need to lift it to a fixed point $p^i \in \Sp(S^{(i)})^S$ in the fiber above $p^{i-1}$, which was seen in Lemma \ref{FF} to be an affine space with an affine action of $F$.
+The inductive step, and the proof of the Corollary, now follow from the observation that an algebraic affine action of a reductive group on an affine space must have a fixed point.

-As an example, in characteristic zero, a finite group is reductive, so the corollary applies to the action of a finite group on $S$.
-A fixed point in the action of a finite group on a vector space can be found by averaging over the group action.